pgoyal94/Restaurants_and_House_Prices/README.md

-### Final Modeling (Need to finish)
+### Model Choice

-Given the low accuracy scores in our initial models during segment 2 of the project, we changed our target variable to two tiers only (Tier 1 = above county average, Tier 2 = below county average).
-We also narrowed our features set to the top 10 (confirm?) features that contributed to the outputs during initial modeling.
-We selected the **???** as our final model as it consistently yielded some of our best results regardless of the number of features.
+We currently believe that Logistic Regression will be our final model as it consistently yielded some of our best results, although still needing improvement, regardless of the number of features.
+Given the low accuracy score, we narrowed our features set to the top 13 features that contributed to the outputs during initial modeling.

-(Additional description?)
+Logistic Regression:
+   - Pro: Less prone to fitting, assuming low dimension dataset.
+   - Con: It assumes some linear relationship between the dependent and independent variables.
+For our dataset, we cannot be sure that this assumption is correct due to the large number of features.
+   - It's computationally efficient in that it does not require large amounts of memory or resources.
+It scales to large datasets well as it processes quickly and efficiently.
+   - Can be used as a benchmark model.

 ---